K1roSan/mbed_OS6.13_MCP3208_test/README.md

 orignail code is https://os.mbed.com/users/Kemp/code/mcp3208/

-If you want to use flaot value for serial write, make "mbed_app.json" file on project root directory and write like below.
+If you want to use flaot value for serial write, make emptyfile and remname "mbed_app.json" on project root directory and write like below.

 ````
 {